Change Alternative Control Methods preferences for accessibility on Mac

 To customise head pointer, click Options.

-To quickly enable or disable Mouse Keys, alternative pointer actions or head pointer using the Accessibility Shortcuts panel, press Option-Command-F5 (or if your Mac has Touch ID, quickly press Touch ID three times).
+To quickly enable or disable Mouse Keys, alternative pointer actions or head pointer using the Accessibility Shortcuts panel, press Option-Command-F5 (or if your Mac or Magic Keyboard has Touch ID, quickly press Touch ID three times).

 To specify which options are available in the panel, choose Apple menu > System Preferences, click Accessibility, then click Shortcut.